Economic Analysis Shows ACIST CVi™ System Significantly Reduces Costs and Improves Patient Safety for Coronary Catheterizations Compared with Manual Injection

 Bracco is headquartered in Milan, Italy, and was founded in 1927.
 It is active in the healthcare sector through Bracco Imaging (diagnostic imaging), ACIST Medical Systems and HLT (cardiology) and the Centro Diagnostico Italiano diagnostic clinic.
 It has around 3,400 employees and annual total consolidated revenues of over 1.3 billion Euro.
 Bracco operates in more than 100 countries worldwide.
 To learn more about Bracco Group, visit www.bracco.com.

-SOURCE ACIST Medical System
+SOURCE ACIST Medical Systems

 Share this article